SitePen/dgrid/README.md

   textarea editors; setting this property to `false` will disable the behavior.

-For convenience, the `editor` and `editOn` properties may also be specified as the second and third arguments to the `Editor` column plugin function.
+For convenience, the `editor` and `editOn` properties may also be specified as the second and third arguments to the `editor` column plugin function.
-For example, both of the following would result in an Editor which presents a text field when a cell in the column is double-clicked:
+For example, both of the following would result in an editor which presents a text field when a cell in the column is double-clicked:

-    // long version, everything in column def object Editor({
+    // long version, everything in column def object editor({
         editor: "text",
         editOn: "dblclick",
         /* rest of column definition here... */
     })

-    // shorthand version, editor and editOn as arguments Editor({ /* rest of column definition here... */ }, "text", "dblclick")
+    // shorthand version, editor and editOn as arguments editor({ /* rest of column definition here... */ }, "text", "dblclick")

-For examples of Editor in use, see the various `Editor` test pages, as well as the `GridFromHtml_Editors` test page for declarative examples.
+For examples of editor in use, see the various `editor` test pages, as well as the `GridFromHtml_editors` test page for declarative examples.

 ### Recommendations for the editOn property

-If attempting to trigger an Editor on focus (to accommodate keyboard and mouse), it is highly recommended to use dgrid's custom event, `dgrid-cellfocusin` instead of `focus`, to avoid confusion of events.
+If attempting to trigger an editor on focus (to accommodate keyboard and mouse), it is highly recommended to use dgrid's custom event, `dgrid-cellfocusin` instead of `focus`, to avoid confusion of events.
 Note that this requires also mixing the Keyboard module into the Grid constructor.

-If touch input is a concern for activating Editors, the easiest solution is to use the `click` event, which browsers on touch devices tend to normalize to fire on taps as well.
+If touch input is a concern for activating editors, the easiest solution is to use the `click` event, which browsers on touch devices tend to normalize to fire on taps as well.
 If a different event is desired for desktop browsers, it is possible to do something like the following:

     require(
-        ["dgrid/OnDemandGrid", "dgrid/Editor", "dojo/has" /*, ... */],
+        ["dgrid/OnDemandGrid", "dgrid/editor", "dojo/has" /*, ... */],
-        function(Grid, Editor, has /*, ... */){
+        function(Grid, editor, has /*, ... */){
             var columns = [
                 /* ... more columns here ... */
-                Editor({ name: "name", label: "Editable Name" }, "text", has("touch") ? "click" : "dblclick")
+                editor({ name: "name", label: "Editable Name" }, "text", has("touch") ? "click" : "dblclick")
             ];
             /* ... create grid here ... */